Scotland's culture is part of our identity

-Is there really a Scotland culture?
-Or is it just the same from the English Channel to the far north?
-No. It is another country.
+Is there really a Scottish culture?
+Or is it the same from the English Channel to the far north?
+No. It's another country.
 The Scots are different.

 So how should I define Scotland culture?
 Is it about an audience of comfortably well-off Edinburgh folk and a sprinkling of equally well-to-do visitors listening to an internationally renowned orchestra at a concert in the Edinburgh International Festival?
 Or is it to do with an evening in a hotel by the ferry terminal in a little community in the Outer Hebrides when the hotel owner gets together with his friends and just plays a session of Scottish ceilidh music, just for the fun of it, and it doesn’t matter if there is an audience or not……?